-Salmon with roasted new potatoes and green beans
+Salmon Niçoise with roasted potatoes and green beans

-- Sherry vinaigrette base (sherry vinegar - whole grain mustard)
+- Sunbasket sherry vinaigrette base (sherry vinegar - whole grain mustard)

 Roast the potatoes and green beans

-- Trim the stem ends from the green beans.
+- Trim the stem ends from the green beans if needed.

 While the vegetables roast, prepare the rest of the meal.

-While the salmon cooks, prepare the lemon-mint sauce and the sherry vinaigrette.
+While the fish cooks, prepare the mint yogurt and the sherry vinaigrette.

 - Strip the mint leaves from the stems; finely chop the leaves.

-In a second small bowl, stir together the sherry vinaigrette base with 2 tablespoons oil.
-Season the vinaigrette to taste with salt and pepper.
+In another small bowl, stir together the sherry vinaigrette base and 2 tablespoons [¼ cup] oil.
+Season to taste with salt and pepper.

 Assemble the salad